GauravDhuri/missingskill-learning/linux/linux.md

   <b>$ sudo apt remove package</b>
   </pre>

-* <span class="header3">Free Software Licensing</span>
+* <span class="list">Free Software Licensing</span>

   <span class="highlight">Linux is completely free</span> and users do not need to pay for anything .
 All the basic software required by a user and even an advanced user are available.
 Even the equivalent of professional software for desktop pubblishing, photo editing, audio editing and video editing are available.

   This feature is especially useful for commercial organizations such as Schools, Businesses and I.T Companies.
 Compare it to Windows OS whose Basic version can costs upto Rs 9,299.00 and Pro version can cost upto Rs 22,799.00 for a single PC.
 Imagine, a Company (assuming to have atleast 10 employees) must spend a minimum of Rs 9,29,900.00 to get started.

-* <span class="header3">Access to Open Source</span>
+* <span class="list">Access to Open Source</span>

   "Source code" is the part of software that most computer users don't ever see; it's the code computer programmers can manipulate to change how a piece of software—a "program" or "application"—works.
 Programmers who have access to a computer program's source code can improve that program by adding features to it or fixing parts that don't always work correctly.

-  This comes as shock to many people that 'Android' one of the most popular mobile operating system is based on Linux .
+  <span class="highlight">This comes as shock to many people that 'Android' one of the most popular mobile operating system is based on Linux</span> .
 But do not misunderstand what that line means.
 To put it simply, Android may be based on Linux, but it's not based on the type of Linux system that we use on PC i.e We cannot run Android apps on Linux and vice-versa.

   So, What does it mean when we say 'Android is based on Linux'?
 Here, when we use the word 'Linux' we mean the 'Linux kernel' <a href="#kernel">(What is Kernel ?)</a>

-* <span class="sub-header">Multiple Distribution</span>
+* <span class="list">Multiple Distribution</span>

   Operating system like Microsoft combine each bit of codes internally and release it as a single package.